Astros vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Bregman and the Houston Astros hit the field against Gio Urshela and the Los Angeles Angels on Friday at 8:10 PM ET, in the second of a four-game series at Minute Maid Park.
+The Los Angeles Angels and Brandon Drury take the field in the third game of a four-game series against Jose Altuve and the Houston Astros, on Saturday at Minute Maid Park.

-The Astros are favored in this one, at -135, while the underdog Angels have +110 odds to win.
-An 8-run total has been set for this game.
+The favored Astros have -185 moneyline odds to win against the underdog Angels, who are listed at +150.
+The over/under for the matchup has been set at 8.5 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.